Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 CO2 Cylinder on the Loose

 One time, as in normal ship maintenance, we had to replace the CO2 cylinder in the “GeeDunk” stand.
-These are a large gray cylinder shackled to the screen behind the soda fountain.
-I had a “striker” with me and after we had removed the spent cylinder, I asked him to attach the leads from cylinder to fountain.
-Either by ignorance or distraction, he put his wrench on the safety valve and the hissing told us to head for whatever cover we could find.
-I beleve we had 80# per square inch and it was a matter of 30 seconds when she blew.
+This is a large gray cylinder shackled to the screen behind the soda fountain.
+I had a “striker” with me, and after we had removed the spent cylinder, I asked him to attach the leads from the cylinder to the fountain.
+Either by ignorance or distraction, he put his wrench on the safety valve, and the hissing told us to head for whatever cover we could find.
+I believe we had 80# per square inch and it was a matter of 30 seconds when she blew.
 The tank lifted off the deck, but luckily the only strap held.
-The CO cleaned out everything in the area, the Barber Shop and GeeDunk stand were super clean.
-Dust and debris was everywhere.
-We had to write up a report and we cited a faulty cylinder.
-Luckily it diden’t get loose and really cause daamge.
+The CO cleaned out everything in the area, and the Barber Shop and GeeDunk stand were super clean.
+Dust and debris were everywhere.
+We had to write up a report, and we cited a faulty cylinder.
+Luckily it didn’t get loose and really cause damage.

 Homeward Bound Soon

-Word got around that in a short time the Yosemite would be leaving for the States.
-For each plankowner, a one foot section of red and white banner was being prepared in the sail shop.
+Word got around that in a short time, the Yosemite would be leaving for the States.
+For each plankowner, a one-foot section of the red and white banner was being prepared in the sail shop.
 I don’t know how long it ever became, but it really stretched out from bow to stern.
-Getting ahead of myself, I still remember being on top of the big crane taking pictures and our pennant was fluttering in the breeze overhead.
+Getting ahead of myself, I still remember being on top of the big crane taking pictures, and our pennant was fluttering in the breeze overhead.
 Before we left the Yosemite, each plankowner was given a portion to take home.
-I turned my piece in to the reunion committee for the memento’s of the “Y”.
+I turned my piece into the reunion committee for the mementos of the “Y”.
 Some of the forward portion of the banner were supposed to have stars, but I never got a piece with blue stars on it as it was a small section.

 Leaving Sasebo – on to Nagasaki – –

-We finally got orders to go out into the open sea and steam around the tip of Kyushu on to Nagasaki.
-When we arrived dockside there was no evidence of the A-bomb blast a few months ago.
-Rickshaws were going up the streets, bicycles were everywhere and trolleys going up the tracks taking people to work.
-Half the town was still “normal”, but going across town, there was endlass damage.
+We finally got orders to go out into the open sea and steam around the tip of Kyushu onto Nagasaki.
+When we arrived dockside, there was no evidence of the A-bomb blast a few months ago.
+Rickshaws were going up the streets, bicycles were everywhere, and trolleys were going up the tracks taking people to work.
+Half the town was still “normal”, but going across town, there was endless damage.
 A big hill separated Nagasaki into two parts.
-We noticed even scrub pines miles away had burns on them.
-I stood at the edge of the crater which looked five miles across and took some pictures.
-The said some sailors went down to the center of the blast adn scooped up earth that looked like fudge in jars to take home.
-We never heard of radio activity.
-It was an awsome sight to behold.
+We noticed that even scrub pines miles away had burns on them.
+I stood at the edge of the crater, which looked five miles across, and took some pictures.
+They said some sailors went down to the center of the blast and scooped up earth that looked like fudge in jars to take home.
+We never heard of radioactivity.
+It was an awesome sight to behold.

 Leaving Nagasaki – on to Yokosuka – –